ADA-GWU/guidedresearchproject-eljanmahammadli/README.md

 - Week 7 - Vanilla_RNN_and_GRU.ipynb + (model_helpers.py, dataset_utils.py)
 - Week 8 - Transformer_GPT2.ipynb

-## TODO
-- RNN and GRU: DONE
-- Transformer: IN PROGRESS
-- Modularize all the models in a single Python script to serve the framework for model training and inference: IN PROGRESS

 ## Results for different models
 #### Untrained Model